kevchant/kevchant.github.io/index.md

 You can click on any of the below links to find the relevant repositories I share for that particular area.

-For example, clicking on the "Using Azure DevOps for Azure SQL Database deployments" link will take you to all the repsitories I share relating to using Azure DevOps for Azure SQL Database deployments.
+For example, clicking on the "Using Azure DevOps for Azure SQL Database deployments" link will take you to all the repositories I share relating to using Azure DevOps for Azure SQL Database deployments.

 [Using Azure DevOps for Azure SQL Database deployments](azdoazuresqldb.md).